bacey/phasmine/README.md

       });
     });

-Run it with `phantomjs phasmine.js JQuerySiteSpec.js`
+Run it with `phantomjs phasmine.js -tr JQuerySiteSpec.js`

 The output is in `SpecRunner.html`.